bensutherland/Simple_reads_to_counts/README.md

 ### alignment

-Input files are to be in 06_trimmed_for_mapping/ and output files will be moved to 07_mapped/
+Input files are in 03_trimmed/ and output files will be moved to 06_mapped/

 Edit 01_scripts/04_BWAaln.sh by giving path and names to each sample and RG indexes (e.g. replace short identifier (bolded for clarity)) for each RG at RG[1]='@RG\tID:**lib208**\tSM:**lib208**\tPL:Illumina'